jcain1979/Navigation_Project/README.md

 The task is episodic, and in order to solve the environment, the agent must get an average score of +13 over 100 consecutive episodes.

+### Requirements

+Python 3.6 must be installed.
+The only files required are Navigation_Project.ipynb.

+### Getting Started

+The ipython notebook Navigation_Project.ipynb is the only file required to run this project.
+The cells must be run in order.